litepubl/cms/readme.txt

 - storage / data

 In these folders you should set permissions 0666 on index.htm  files After that  open your website in browser.
 Installer will ask you some questions such as E-Mail, site name and database account.
+You can set database account in index.php from root folder or in installation form.

 Sometime installer can not determine language.
 You can change language pressing by "change language button".
 Thats all.
 Click install to begin instalation.